The universal growth of magnetic energy during the nonlinear phase of subsonic and supersonic small-scale dynamos: Numerical Methods

 \subsection{Numerical Simulations}

 We used a modified version of the \textsc{flash} code \citep{Fryxell2000, Dubey2008, Waagan2011, Federrath2021_the_sonic_scale} to run a series of direct numerical simulations that solve the compressible, non-ideal MHD equations for an isothermal plasma in a three-dimensional periodic box \citep{kriel2025fundamental}; the full set of equations we solve is provided in End Matter.
 We work in dimensionless units where the box size $L$, mean density $\rho_0$, $c_s$, and mean thermal energy $\rho_0 c_s^2$ are unity.
-The natural unit of time for this system is the sound-crossing time, $t_\tsc = L/c_\ts = 1$, and the turbulent velocity $u_0$ directly sets the $\Mach = u_0/c_s$.
+The natural unit of time for this system is the sound-crossing time, $t_\tsc = L / c_\ts = 1$, and the turbulent velocity $u_0$ directly sets the sonic Mach number, $\Mach = u_0/c_s$.
 By varying $u_0$, we control the speed of the flow relative to $t_\tsc$, and in turn can explore subsonic ($t_\tsc < t_0$) and supersonic ($t_0 < t_\tsc$) regimes.
-We utilize the \textsc{turbgen} \citep{Federrath2022_TurbGen} forcing-function to drive purely-solenoidal ($\vect{\nabla}\cdot\vect{f}=0$) turbulence with momentum source term $\vect{f}$, following the standard protocol outlined in \citet{kriel2022fundamental}, allowing us to set $\Mach \in [5\times 10^{-2}, 5]$ (see End Matters for more details).
+We use the \textsc{turbgen} \citep{Federrath2022_TurbGen} forcing-module to drive purely-solenoidal ($\vect{\nabla}\cdot\vect{f}=0$) turbulence with momentum source term $\vect{f}$, following the standard protocol outlined in \citet{kriel2022fundamental}, allowing us to set $\Mach \in [5\times 10^{-2}, 5]$ (see End Matter for more details).

-By varying the (constant in space and time) kinematic viscosity coefficient, $\nu$, we explore $\Reh \in [10^3, 5\times 10^3]$.
-Throughout this study, we set $\Prm \equiv \nu/\eta = \Rem/\Reh = 1$, where $\eta$ is the magnetic resistivity coefficient and $\Rem$ is the magnetic Reynolds number.
-Because $\Reh = \Rem \gtrsim \Rem_\tcrit \approx 100$, all simulations are above the critical $\Rem$ to undergo all phases of the SSD \citep{schekochihin2007fluctuation, schober2015saturation, Seta2020_critical_Rm}.
-In total we consider $12$ distinct (but over many different statistical realizations of $\vect{f}$, detailed in the next paragraph) combinations of $\Mach$ and $\Reh$ -- see End Matter for a complete list of simulations.